onekiwano/onekiwano.github.io/_pages/home.md

   <div class="col-xs-12">

 <p>
-We are fascinated by crypto and AI, and we saw a great opportunity in using AI to predict crypto price.
+We are fascinated by crypto and AI and saw an excellent opportunity to use AI to predict crypto prices.
-Not only to trade crytpos effectively, but also to bring predictability to the crypto world.
-We believe that a predictable volatility will increase the trust in the technology.
+Not only to trade cryptos effectively but also to bring predictability to the crypto world.
+We believe that predictable volatility will increase the trust in the technology.
-We thought we have the skill, so we just needed good company to push the project forward.
+We thought we had the skills, so we needed good company to push the project forward: Kiwano was born.

-Now that we are in good company, we decided to start this endeavour.
+Kiwano is more than just a company or a product; it's an ideal and philosophy.
+The world wealth distribution is becoming increasingly unfair, digging the gap between the wealthy and poor and eradicating the middle class [1].
+Structurally, this threatens the stability of society [2].
+What is most nation's reaction?
+More control over citizens.

+The Bitcoin tree presents itself as an alternative where transparency could coexist with freedom of choice.
+At Kiwano, we recognize this as an opportunity.
+We want to grow our projects and allow more entrepreneurs to develop challenging and exciting ventures.
 </p>

 <br>